 When I found that the Korean zombie film, Train to Busan was playing at a theater less than 2 hours away from my hometown, there was no way I was going to miss this film.
 The film had been steaming with hype on how it had broken records in Korea and the word of mouth had been very good.
 Yes, this had to be done.

-There is really plenty to like here as the film is intense, humorous at times, and there are plenty of likeable characters which you care about.
-Especially Sang-hwa, played exceptionally well by Ma Dong-seok as he is a big man with a big heart, and provides plenty of the humor and strength in the film.
-There is a scene about his cell phone ring which brings a good chuckle but the relationship he has with his pregnant wife is a comedic treat and you can’t help but pull for these two to make it through.
-Along with Sang-hwa and his pregnant wife there are also two elderly ladies who are sisters and a baseball team with a girl who likes one of the players.
+There is really plenty to like here as the film is intense, humorous at times, and there are plenty of likable characters to actually care about.
+Especially Sang-Hwa, played exceptionally well by Ma Dong-Seok as he is a big man with a big heart, and provides plenty of the humor and strength in the film.
+There is a scene about his cell phone ring which brings a good chuckle but the relationship he has with his pregnant wife is a comedic treat and one can’t help but pull for these two to make it through.
+Along with Sang-Hwa and his pregnant wife, there are also two elderly ladies who are sisters and a baseball team with a girl who likes one of the players.

-Yeon Sang-ho did a fabulous job bringing the zombies to life on the screen.
-The zombies are done very well as when someone is bitten, they quickly rise up in a twisting manner which something I would think only a gymnast could do.
+Yeon Sang-ho did a fabulous job bringing the zombies to life on screen.
+The zombies are done very well as when someone is bitten, they quickly rise up in an intense and twisting manner which something I would think only a gymnast could do.
 It’s crazy to see.
-The rules for the zombies (there are always rules) are simple: They are fast, they tend to attack based on sight, and infection spreads rather quickly.
-There are plenty of moments on and off the train where the zombies are moving so fast you can’t help but tuck a bit further in your seat.
+The rules for the zombies (there are always rules) are simple: They are fast, they tend to attack based on sight or sound, and the infection spreads rather quickly.
+There are plenty of moments on and off the train where the zombies are moving so fast I could not help but tuck a bit further in my seat.
 The zombies do all they can (like crashing through windows) to quickly get to their human prey.

-The stand out theme to me here is to, not be selfish, look after others.
-This is something that Su-an wishes her father would learn.
+The theme of the film is to not be selfish and look after others, which is something that Su-an wishes her father would learn.
 Her father spends most of his time at his job and not enough bonding with his daughter.
 There is also a moment in the film when Su-an, during a time the tension is rising, gives her seat up for an elderly woman to sit down and the father questions her selfless act, and Su-an follows by expressing her disappointment to her father.
 The message is shown ever so brightly amongst her father (in the beginning) and especially another businessman on the train with other passengers who refuse to help the passengers coming from the other end of the train.
 They refuse to help even though they have no idea whether or not they have even been infected.